Ignition timing adjustment on Austin Mini

 Turn on the ignition.

-Do not start the starter.
+Do not operate the starter motor.

 Op 24